shd101wyy/markdown-preview-enhanced/docs/pandoc/custom.md

 ```

 ## Pandoc Arguments
-If there are pandoc features you want to use that lack equivilants in the YAML options described above you can still use them by passing custom `pandoc_args`.
+If there are pandoc features you want to use that lack equivalents in the YAML options described above you can still use them by passing custom `pandoc_args`.
 For example:
 ```yaml
 ---
 title: "Habits"